rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2013-for-windows.md

 - **Applies to:** User
 - **Difficulty:** Easy
 - **Time needed:** Dependent on amount of data being exported
-- **Tools required:**  Access to the Outlook account from which you want to export
+- **Tools required:**  Outlook 2013 for Windows

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-If you need to export or import email address data from a different Outlook version, see [Export and Import email address data using Outlook](/how-to/export-and-import-email-address-data-using-outlook) for a list of all version articles.
+If you need to export or import email address data using a different Outlook version, see [Export and Import email address data using Outlook](/how-to/export-and-import-email-address-data-using-outlook) for a list alternative Outlook versions.

 ### Export email address data